helloaliimran/Adjavanced-JS/Promises.md

 In javascript promise gives two params, first one if the promise is reslove and the second one if promise is not fullfiled.

 **Example:**
+We have a condition that, child promise to his parent that, first complete the work than go for play.
 ```
 let IsWorkComplete = new Promise(function(resolve,reject){
  let isWork=false;